intitni/Ammendment/README.md

-Ammendment is a Xcode Source Extension containing a set of features that I personally use.
+Ammendment is an Xcode Source Extension containing a set of features that I personally use.

 # Features